PhysiCell-Tools/python-loader/man/TUTORIAL_python3_vtk.md

 [Vtk](https://vtk.org/) the visualization tool kit is a software for image processing, 3D graphics, volume rendering and visualization. \
 Naturally, we will work here with the [vtk](https://pypi.org/project/vtk/) python binding.
-Additionally, we will have a look at [fury](https://fury.gl/latest/index.html), a python library for scientific visualization and 3D animations that can read vtk files too.
+Additionally, we will have a look at the [pyvista](https://docs.pyvista.org/) and [fury](https://fury.gl/latest/index.html) python libraries for scientific visualization that can read vtk files too.